EDUCATION

 • Famous Federal Trials

-Collection of famous national trials in the federal system.
-For each trial, the Federal Judicial Center (FJC), located in Washington, D.C., provides a document discussing the case and its history in detail, a PowerPoint, handouts for students, and additional resources.
+This is a collection of famous national trials in the federal system.
+For each trial, the Federal Judicial Center (FJC), located in Washington, D.C., provides a document discussing the case and its history in detail, a PowerPoint presentation, handouts for students, and additional resources.

 • State and Federal Jurisdiction